MOTM · Monitoring & Support

 Handled well, rematching often rebuilds trust in both the process and the organisation.

-Monitoring is also about improving the programme.
-Keep admin light but useful.
+Monitoring is also about improving the programme for the next cycle.
+Keep administration light but useful.

 Keep it brief